zammad/zammad-documentation/appendix/single-sign-on.rst

    Try generating it again, just to be sure.

 “No key table entry found for HTTP/FQDN\@DOMAIN”
-   Does your virtual host configuration’s ``KrbServiceName`` setting exactly match the **service name** you provided to ``setspn``?
+   Does your virtual host configuration's ``KrbServiceName`` setting exactly match the **service name** you provided to ``setspn``?

    This setting is case-sensitive.

-“Warning: received token seems to be NTLM, which isn’t supported by the Kerberos module.
+“Warning: received token seems to be NTLM, which isn't supported by the Kerberos module.
 Check your IE configuration” Is your Zammad host accessible at an FQDN?
    This error may indicate that you configured your Zammad host as a numeric IP address instead.